shinefield/mangoszerodocumentation/database/world/item-template.rst

 .. note::

-    if an item has limited supplies, the item is refresh to this count.
+    If an item has limited supplies, the item is refresh to this count.

 BuyPrice
 --------